kovzol/realgeom/README.md

 * How to enter the caret (^) symbol?
 Use %5e instead, e.g. a%5e2 instead of a^2.
 * How to start the program on a different port than 8765?
 Currently you need to change this manually in the file [Start.java](src/main/java/realgeom/Start.java).
 * Which parameters are accepted?
 See the file [HTTPServer.java](src/main/java/realgeom/HTTPServer.java) for the current options.
-* Which systems are planned to be supported in the future?
-Only RedLog for the moment.
-See [Cas.java](src/main/java/realgeom/Cas.java) and [Tool.java](src/main/java/realgeom/Tool.java) for more details.

 ## Credits ##
-**realgeom** internally uses the Java port of the Giac CAS for some computations, based on the SWIG C++ to Java translator.
-Automated loading of the native JAR package of Giac was borrowed from GeoGebra.
+**realgeom** internally uses the Java port of the [Giac](https://www-fourier.ujf-grenoble.fr/~parisse/giac.html) CAS for some computations, based on the [SWIG](http://www.swig.org/) C++ to Java translator.
+Automated loading of the native JAR package of Giac was borrowed from [GeoGebra](http://www.geogebra.org/).

-We are thankful to the Research Institute for Symbolic Computations (RISC) at the Johannes Kepler University (JKU), Linz, for allowing access to their computer algebra resources.
+We are thankful to the [Research Institute for Symbolic Computations (RISC)](http://www.risc.jku.at/) at the [Johannes Kepler University (JKU)](http://www.jku.at/content), Linz, Austria, for allowing access to their computer algebra resources.

 ## Authors ##